vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 You're welcome.
 Now go forth and implement this.
 Your future self is counting on you.

 *P.S.
-If you implement a `setId()` method on your entities after reading this, we can't be friends anymore.
-I mean it.*
+If you implement a `setId()` method on your entities after reading this, please reconsider.
+It is meaningless to do that to an entity with dynamic ID, and for concrete one, stay away from it after persisting.
+Maybe asking yourself if you would even need such a method in the first place.